One Earth, One Humanity

 Unity and Regeneration on the Labyrinth Path

-Walking meditation on a labyrinth path encourages us to listen to ourselves and to the earth.
+Walking meditation on a labyrinth path encourages us to listen to ourselves and to Earth.
 When I walk the wooded path in my co-housing community I listen to the trees, rocks, earth, leaves, birds, frogs, squirrels and chipmunks.
 They are delightful to watch and I soak up their song with my ears.
 I am grateful for the breeze that cools my skin.
 It’s a place that promotes connection to other species while I replenish my own energy.
-When I walk the path on the Greenway in Boston, I feel the cleansing refreshment of the water generated by the fountain at the center.
+When I walk the path on the Greenway in Boston, I feel the cleansing refreshment of the water bubbling and spraying from the fountain at the center.
 Most times, the elements are our friends when we respect them.

 Release the World

 Walking on the labyrinth path gives us time to release the burdens of the outside world in order to listen to our hearts.
 Each turn brings us deeper in touch with who we are as humans.
 Because only one path brings us to the center, our conscious minds can relax and allow our unconscious minds to give us messages that our involvement with the world may have buried.
 We release the barriers to being present to the space we are in, and to others who may be walking the path with us.
-Simply setting an intention to listen and pray is a good first step.
+Simply setting an intention to listen and be present to life around us is good first step.

 By the time we step into the center of a labyrinth we are ready to receive a message from our unconscious mind or from Earth herself.
-We may receive fresh insight about something that concerns us.
+We may receive fresh insight about something that concerns us and some action we are meant to take.
 We are open to feeling the love that is there for us, and we may begin to understand that we are not alone.
 We may seek direct connection with someone by reaching out and holding their hand.